-Inside a pitted, blackened, almost colonial frame, an allegory of sport, culture and art plays out on the square ground of a block wall carving.
+Inside a pitted, black, post-colonial frame, an allegory of sport, psychology and culture plays out on the square ground of a carved block wall.
 Like a rugby team, fifteen full blocks command the field, with half blocks as benched reserves.
 Each block has a defined position yet carries the same weight.
-Collectively impenetrable, the substrate quietly reflects the environment – absorbing warmth during the day and emitting heat at night.
-Crossing sport and culture, a 'first fifteen' also dominates the field of black painting, a contested abstract art form which aimed to promote collective ideals – from Malevich, Rauschenberg, Stella and Reinhardt in USA and Europe, to Mrkusich and Hotere closer to home.
-The geometric grid of multiple units in All Black sets the foundations for replication while the heat transfer properties of the concrete painting emulate bodily functions like a post-performance sweat.
+Collectively impenetrable, the wall interacts with the environment, like concrete – absorbing warmth during the day and emitting heat at night.
+Positioned by its title in identity and race politics, All Black draws attention to the structural frameworks of a black carving isolated from its foundations and located on a white wall.

 A 'first fifteen' also dominates the field of black painting, an art form seeking to promote collective ideals – from Malevich, Rauschenberg, Stella and Reinhardt in USA and Europe, to Mrkusich and Hotere closer to home.
 The geometric grid in All Black sets the groundwork for replication while its heat transfer properties brings warmth to abstraction and emulates bodily functions like a post-performance sweat.